-Use ALTER USER to change a user's password and privileges, and DROP USER to remove a user.
-Use ALTER GROUP to add or remove the user from other groups.
-PostgreSQL comes with a script createuser which has the same functionality as this command (in fact, it calls this command) but can be run from the command shell.
+Use ALTER USER to change the attributes of a user, and DROP USER to remove a user.
+Use ALTER GROUP to add the user to groups or remove the user from groups.
+PostgreSQL includes a program createuser that has the same functionality as this command (in fact, it calls this command) but can be run from the command shell.